mach-composer/mach-composer-cli/docs/src/tutorial/azure/step-5-create-mach-stack.md

 mach bootstrap config
 ```

-A configuration will be created and can be used as input for the MACH composer.
+A configuration will be created and can be used as input for MACH composer.

 An example: